 Here’s how you might start.
 Since we know that gratitude and appreciation open the doors to optimism and happiness, we begin with the intention to find and express, when possible, appreciation and gratitude.
 We set that intention before going to sleep by writing down three aspects of our lives for which we are grateful.
 We wake up and repeat this process, again writing down the three additional parts of life we are thankful for.

 But here’s where the critical part comes in.
 We next set the intention to find gratitude for as many things as possible during our day.
 We do that by closing our eyes and imagining all that we could be grateful for, from family to friends, to jobs, to legs that work or eyes that see, to lights that turn on and cars that start…the list is quite endless.
 Find as many ways as possible to FEEL grateful, and imagine a smile on your face as you do so.

 When I explain this to a struggling client, I sometimes hear, ‘Oh, that sounds exhausting.’

 Guess what?
 It isn’t.
 It generates energy if you do this authentically.
 But change does require effort, so it’s not the time now for the whining train to show up if you want to feel better.

-And remember: the goal here is to replace the war train with a more loving, peaceful, and supportive train of thoughts.
-This can begin today, with the intention to find gratitude everywhere you turn, and when possible, express this to others.
-Most will respond with a smile, and some will think you crazy.
+And remember: the goal here is to replace the war train with a more loving, peaceful, and supportive train of thought.
+This can begin today, to find gratitude everywhere you turn, and when possible, express this to others.
+Most will respond with a smile, and some will think you are crazy.
 Just move on…and keep being grateful.
-If practiced daily, this intention can change the automatic train of thoughts in ways that may surprise you in a short time.
+If practiced daily, this intention can change the automatic train of thought in ways that may surprise you in a short time.
 Make the daily effort, and see what happens this week!